evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

   - mysql
 ---

-[Knex][4] recently released a new version (2.4.0).
+[Knex][4] recently released a new version this week (2.4.0).
 Before this version, Knex had a pretty scary SQL injection.
 Knex currently has 1.3 million weekly downloads and is quite popular.

+The security bug is probably one of the worst SQL injections I've seen in recent memory, especially considering the scope and popularily.

 If you want to get straight to the details: